 I am a member of the British Association for Counselling and Psychotherapy (BACP) and have been a qualified counsellor since August 2017.

 How Counselling can help

-More recent training has helped me gain an understanding of how physiological states can have a huge impact on brain patterns.
+Recent training has taught me additional knowledge about neurobiology and the connection between mind and body.
 Through grounding, imagery and mindfulness, it is possible to cultivate a more helpful headspace for people that find themselves in more threat based thinking.
 Research is showing that therapies need to be offering more than just a narrative approach.

 Training, qualifications & experience

 Post Graduate Diploma in Counselling & Psychotherapy, University of Salford.

 Post Graduate Certificate in Compassion Focused Therapy, University of Derby.